Sales Training for Engineers – why it’s needed and how it helps firms thrive

 The Engineering Sector is under pressure

 To give some background, the shift towards engineers engaging in sales conversations comes after some parts of the sector have been severely affected by the economic downturn and reduction in public spending.
 Client demands for better service and better quality have coincided with demands to reduce margins.
 As we know, some companies have not survived, and those that have face stiff competition and have to work harder than ever to win work and retain clients.

 Therefore, although the need to win more and better priced work is growing in the engineering sector, the people who are being asked to contribute to meet this aim are not necessarily skilled-up in these areas of business development, client retention and growth.
 That’s an equation that doesn’t add up to success.

 Whilst economic survival strategies have been effective for some consultancies, they have not necessarily prepared firms to differentiate or to grow profitable revenues.
 Thus, when projects are completed there is often little on the horizon to replace the work they generated.
 There follows the all too often cycle of feast and famine as short-term decisions are made, which are not necessarily conducive to sustainable growth.

 In order to break this cycle, a longer-term view is needed, with strategic investment to support the skills development of the technical professionals who are central to creating sustainable, mutually beneficial commercial relationships.

 Four common business development challenges

 So, what does this look like on the ground?
 Even for global consultancies, winning new clients and developing opportunities with current clients is often the responsibility of a relatively small number of people.
-It’s these people we have devised training for.
+It’s for these people we have devised Sales Training For Engineers.